In the “last quarter,” accept who you are, and who you are not

 Looking back, I’m proud of what I accomplished and did reasonably well while accepting that there are choices I would never have had the option to make because of what I knew (or didn’t know) at the time, who I am, and how and where I was raised.
 As they say in sports, “You are what the standings say you are.”

-Needless to say, I never became Prime Minister.
-I never had the option to impact anything at the national level, even though I used to think that’s exactly what I wanted.
+I never had the opportunity to make an impact at the national level, despite thinking that’s exactly what I wanted.
 But I did, over time, manage to have a positive impact on my family, my town, and even, from time to time, on the two provinces in which I have lived as an adult.

 With what I had and what I became, I think I’ve managed to leave my own little corner of the world better than when I found it.